WELCOME CLASS OF 2027

 •Responsible for own transportation

-•More information in the counseling office and on the SFSD website.
+•More information available in March at the counseling office and on the SFSD website.